Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/11-Reactive-ProgrammingPt.1/Lesson11.md

 Observable is an array with time dimension

+Every Observable is immutable, which means that each stream composition will create a completely new Observable.

 A stream is a sequence of ongoing events ordered in time.
 It can emit three different things: a value (of some type), an error, or a "completed" signal.